Email - DMARC (Domain-based Message Authentication)

 About

-Domain-based Message Authentication, Reporting and Conformance (DMARC) is a text DNS Record that indicates to the receiving server what actions should be taken if the emails does not pass the email authentication mechanisms
+Domain-based Message Authentication, Reporting and Conformance (DMARC) is a text DNS Record that indicates to the receiving server what actions should be taken if the emails do not pass the email authentication mechanisms:

-- DomainKeys Identified Mail (DKIM). (preferred by Gmail)
+- DomainKeys Identified Mail (DKIM). (preferred by Gmail): Valid signature from the domain of the From address.

 It wards off email spoofing